-Here is how the DNS Failover services works: DNS Failover services are configured on A records which point to IP addresses.
-DNS Made Easy’s monitoring nodes check your primary IP address on a 2 to 4 minute monitoring window.
-You can setup the monitoring servers to check if your service is running on either TCP, UDP, HTTP, or HTTPS protocols, and on any port.
+Here is how the DNS Failover services work: DNS Failover services are configured on A records which point to IP addresses.
+DNS Made Easy’s monitoring nodes check your primary IP address on a 2 to 4-minute monitoring window.
+You can set up the monitoring servers to check if your service is running on either TCP, UDP, HTTP, or HTTPS protocols, and on any port.
 As soon as your primary server fails to respond from at least two different geographic monitoring locations, your DNS is instantly updated on all DNS Made Easy name servers globally to point a secondary IP address as long as it does respond on the same port and protocol configured.
-You can specify up to 5 IP addresses for each of your host names.
+You can specify up to 5 IP addresses for each of your hostnames.
 The steps to configure DNS Failover are as follows:

 Access the DNS Records for your domain